 - Cover your mouth with a disposable tissue or bent elbow while coughing or sneezing.

 - Call a health professional if you are sick.
 Do not go to the hospital.

-Listen to Dr. A K Singh, Sr. Consultant at Regency Hospital, Kanpur talk about coronavirus spread, control and awareness with RJ Charu from Radio Mirchi.
+Listen to Dr. A K Singh, Sr. Consultant at Regency Hospital, Kanpur talk about coronavirus spread, control, and awareness with RJ Charu from Radio Mirchi.

 From the evidence so far, the COVID-19 virus can be transmitted in ALL AREAS, including areas with hot and humid weather.
 Regardless of climate, adopt protective measures if you live in, or travel to an area reporting COVID-19.
-The best way to protect yourself against COVID19 is by frequently cleaning your hands.
-By doing this you eliminate viruses that may be on your hands and avoid infection that could occur by then touching your eyes, mouth, and nose.
+The best way to protect yourself against COVID-19 is by frequently cleaning your hands.
+By doing this you eliminate viruses that may be on your hands and avoid infection that could occur by touching your eyes, mouth, and nose.

 – The new coronavirus can be transmitted through mosquito bites.

 To date, there has been no information nor evidence to suggest that the new coronavirus could be transmitted by mosquitoes.
-The new coronavirus is a respiratory virus which spreads primarily through droplets generated when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose.
+The new coronavirus is a respiratory virus that spreads primarily through droplets generated when an infected person coughs or sneezes, or through droplets of saliva or discharge from the nose.
 To protect yourself, clean your hands frequently with an alcohol-based hand rub or wash them with soap and water.
 Also, avoid close contact with anyone who is coughing and sneezing.